 Tandem Canoe: Wood Trim: Standard Walnut Components:

-Timeless oiled ash gunwales; sculpted and laminated walnut and ash end decks; walnut and ash laminated contoured web seats hung on walnut drops; walnut and ash laminated yoke and thwarts; stem mounted tie down loops.
+Timeless oiled ash gunwales; sculpted and laminated walnut and ash end decks; walnut and ash laminated contoured web seats hung on walnut drops; walnut and ash laminated yoke and thwarts; tie down loops.
 Wood trim increases the weight of a tandem canoe by ~3 lbs.

 Tandem Canoe: E6 Carbon Trim: Standard Walnut Components:

-Elegant E6 carbon gunwales with integrated carbon end decks; walnut and ash laminated contoured web seats hung on walnut drops; walnut and ash laminated thwarts; stem mounted tie down loops.
+Elegant E6 carbon gunwales with integrated carbon end decks; walnut and ash laminated contoured web seats hung on walnut drops; walnut and ash laminated thwarts; tie down loops.
 E6 trim reduces a canoe’s weight by ~1 lb.
 We do not recommend E6 trim for whitewater.

 Tandem Canoe: E6 Carbon Trim: Upgraded E6 Components:

-Elegant E6 carbon gunwales with integrated carbon end decks; E6 carbon web seats hung on walnut drops; E6 carbon thwarts; stem mounted tie down loops.
+Elegant E6 carbon gunwales with integrated carbon end decks; E6 carbon web seats hung on walnut drops; E6 carbon thwarts; tie down loops.
 E6 trim and E6 parts reduce a tandem canoe’s weight by ~3 lbs.
 We do not recommend E6 trim for whitewater.